-Through its School of Adult and Graduate Professional Studies, Simpson University offers 36 credit programs leading to a bachelor's degree in Liberal Studies, Business Management, Psychology and Organizational Leadership.
-These are offered in a combination of accelerated evening and online courses.
-Psychology and Organizational Leadership are also offered in a fully online format.
+Through its Degree Completion program, Simpson University offers 36 credit programs leading to a bachelor's degree in Liberal Studies, Business Administration, and Psychology.
+These are offered in a combination of accelerated evening classes with some courses online.
+Psychology and Business Administration are also offered in a fully online format.

-All entering students must have a minimum of 60 transferable credits that include an English Composition course and Intermediate Algebra (except for Organizational Leadership students), and they will need a total of 84 general education credits to graduate.
+All entering students must have a minimum of 60 transferable credits that include an English Composition course and Intermediate Algebra, and they will need a total of 84 general education credits to graduate.
 Some of these credits may be satisfied by taking courses from another major for a reduced fee.
 These may be taken prior to starting the desired major courses (the Advance Program) or after completion of the major courses (the Attain Program).